To Our Families

 Our staff remains vigilant about cleaning our facilities and ensuring we’re all following recommended healthy habits, such as staying home when sick, washing our hands, and covering coughs and sneezes.
 The CDC and our state and local public health officials have offered a lot of helpful guidance for businesses on this topic, which we continue to follow.”

-Effective Saturday March 21, 2020, according to Gov. Murphy’s Executive Order #107, no public funeral gatherings can be conducted until further notice.
+Effective Thursday 21, 2020, according to Gov. Murphy’s Executive Order #107, indoor gatherings must be limited to 25% of a room’s capacity.
 We must adhere by the following guidelines:

-· Abbreviated services at places of worship and cemeteries will continue at the discretion of the individual location.
+· Services at places of worship and cemeteries will continue at the discretion of the individual location.

-- Immediate family members who are sick, who are not feeling well, or are in quarantine must refrain from attending services.
+- Anyone who are sick, who are not feeling well, or are in quarantine must refrain from attending services.

 - Those of an at-risk population are encouraged to stay home (ie. Elderly/ Immunocompromised)

-- When attending services, we encourage hand washing and social distancing.
-Although it will be difficult when with your own family members, we request that you refrain from direct contact through embracing and hand shaking at this time.
+- When attending services, we encourage hand washing when entering and leaving.
+Although it will be difficult when expressing condolences, we request that you refrain from direct contact through embracing and hand shaking at this time.

 - We will have hand sanitizer and additional tissues available around that lobby and viewing areas to help in limiting the spread of germs.